paraseba/unk/README.md

-# keepsake
+# unk

-A memoization framework for Clojure
+A pluggable, manipulable memoization framework for Clojure.

 License
 -------

-Copyright (C) 2010 Fogus
+Copyright (C) 2011 Fogus

 Distributed under the Eclipse Public License, the same as Clojure.